Urinalysis is the term used to refer to a series of tests run on a urine

 sample.
 These tests can

-help to confirm the CKD diagnosis, or may give an early warning.
+help to confirm the CKD diagnosis, or may give an early warning of CKD.
 They are also used

 to check for imbalances and infections.